Beamforming Network Optimization for Reducing Channel Time Variation in High-Mobility Massive MIMO: Introduction

-In this paper, we apply the multi-branch transmit beamforming and angle-domain Doppler shifts compensation scheme to a far more generalized high-mobility scenario and analyze the power spectrum density (PSD) and Doppler spread to assess the residual time variation of the uplink equivalent channel.
-Based on the PSD analysis, an optimal antenna weighting technique is further proposed to reduce the time variation of channel.
-The main contributions of this paper can be summarized as follows: \begin{itemize} \item Explicit PSD expression with wider applicability and clearer insights: Unlike \cite{Guo_GLOBECOM2017}, we do not require the channel to follow Jakes' model; neither should the antenna array be ULA.
-The most interesting observation is that the channel PSD can always be expressed as the product of a beam function and a window function.
-The former can be uniquely determined by the antenna array configuration and in fact corresponds to the radiation pattern obtained with the matched-filter (MF) beamformer pointing to the normal direction, while the latter depends on the AoD region and the beamforming directions.
-This allows us to observe how the antenna spacing and beamforming directions influence the PSD. \item Reduction of Doppler spread through antenna weighting: The PSD being expressed as the product of two independent functions facilitates to reduce the Doppler spread.
-By carefully designing the optimal antenna weights, we can equivalently modify the beam function and minimize the Doppler spread to suppress the residual time variation.
-The numerical results demonstrate the substantial superiority of the proposed antenna weighting technique. \end{itemize}
+In view of this, we derive the channel PSD in an alternative way to remarkably simplify the derivation.
+An exact and concise expression of the channel PSD is obtained in this paper, and the derivation can be readily extended to more generalized high-mobility scenarios, where the multi-branch transmit beamforming and angle-domain Doppler shifts compensation scheme is applied.
+Moreover, benefiting from the simplified PSD analysis, we further propose a beamforming network optimization technique to address the suboptimality issue of MF beamformers.
+By introducing a common configurable amplitudes and phases (CCAP) parameter, the optimized beamformers can reduce the residual channel time variation in a more efficient manner.
+The main contributions of this paper can be summarized as follows: \begin{itemize} \item Explicit PSD expression with wider applicability and clearer insights: Unlike \cite{Guo_GLOBECOM2017, Guo_TWC2019} where the channel PSD is approximatively derived, we demonstrate that the channel PSD can be exactly expressed as the product of a pattern function and a beam-distortion function.
+The former can be uniquely determined by the antenna spacing and in fact corresponds to the radiation pattern of ULA, while the latter depends on how the beamforming directions are configured.
+Our PSD derivation not only can be extended to non-Jakes' channels or non-uniform linear arrays, but also allows to observe how the antenna spacing and beamforming directions influence the channel PSD. \item Reduction of Doppler spread through beamforming network optimization: The capacity of MF beamformers being limited in suppressing the residual Doppler shifts, we propose to introduce a CCAP parameter and optimize the beamforming network by removing, to some degree, the constant modulus quantized phase constraints of MF beamformers\cite{Alkhateeb_JSTSP2014}.
+By minimizing the corresponding Doppler spread, the optimal CCAP parameter can be acquired in a closed form.
+Compared to the simplest MF beamformers, the optimized beamformers can better suppress the residual channel time variation. \end{itemize}